Mindgreppers/lifemaker_web/content/_index.md

 {{< youtube d_nsFjSuMUU >}}

-#### Families join us via an incubation programme

-Currently we conduct

-- Incubation programme for families residing in and around Dharamsala, HP, India.
-- Distant incubation programme for families residing elsewhere in the world

-You can read more about the incubation program [here](/incubation)

 ## What's happening?
 - Discussions and documentation of
   - The [Way of Life](/values) based on Universal Values
   - All five dimensions of education, health, production, exchange and justice
-- Setting up first Life University by participating families, near Dharamsala, HP
+- Exploring the working model with interested families in village Saalig near Dharamsala, HP
+- Planning camps from March onwards
-- Writing content for sharing
+- Creating and sharing content through internet
-- Registering a not-for-profit company which will incubate families and hubs from across the world, and help them coordinate, cooperate and grow together
-- Visits and travel for spreading the knowledge
+- Looking for land to lease for camps, workshops & residencies
+- Registering a charitable trust

 ## We are thankful
   - Thanks to every human of past and present, who has contributed in their unique ways